lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/Ryu_framework/README.md

   encapsulated in a VLAN whose tag has the same value as the one used before.
-The first action consists in getting rid of the VLAN tag and then in relaying the new packet over the the second table so that it will be examined as a normal packet from the local network and be routed as usual to the external network.
+The first action consists in getting rid of the VLAN tag and then in relaying the new packet over the the second table so that it will be examined link a normal packet from the local network and be routed as usual to the external network.

 Then two other flows are pushed to the first table of router 3: